stanislavb/en.coven.nu/game-mechanics/index.md

 “Alma, Clarvoyance”: for mind reading.
 “Alma, Transfero”: to transfer your injury or emotions to another.

-For more information on the five powers look under Fiction.
+For more information on the five powers look under [Fictional](/fictional/).

 ## The Lottery System